treyhunner/treyhunner.github.com/source/_posts/2022-11-19-python-black-friday-and-cyber-monday-sales-2022.markdown

 ---

-It's that time of year again… time for my annual compilation post of Black Friday and Cyber Monday deals for learning Python.
+It's that time of year again… time for my annual compilation post of **Black Friday and Cyber Monday deals for learning Python**.

-Note that Cyber Monday is a week away, so most sales aren't yet announced.
-I'll update this post when more details become available; it shouldn't be a long wait!

 ## Save up to $108 a year on Python Morsels